Wanting to buy insurance products in Hong Kong but feel overwhelmed by choice, the price, and the paperwork required?

 Best of all, insurance brokers won’t charge you a fee, and the cost of your insurance premiums will not change by using an insurance broker.
 The insurance company will wear the cost of any commission fees paid to brokers.

-We don’t recommend consultants who only cover a specific (or few) brands because of their inherent conflict of interest.
+We don’t recommend insurance consultants who only cover specific (or a few) brands because of their inherent conflict of interest.

 For example, if you have a 12-month policy that permits cancellations and you want to cancel six months into the plan, you can expect roughly half your money back.
 This may change depending on the specific policy, so check the fine print before you cancel.